Peter Phillips: Early life and education

-Phillips was fifth in line to the throne at birth and remained so until the birth of his cousin Prince William in 1982.
+Phillips was fifth in line to the throne at birth and remained so until the birth of his cousin William, Prince of Wales in 1982.
 His parents were said to have refused offers from his grandmother Queen Elizabeth II that would have led to his being born in the peerage.
 Phillips was the first legitimate grandchild of a monarch in more than 500 years to be born without a title or courtesy title.
 Phillips has a younger sister, Zara Tindall (née Phillips; born 1981), and two younger half-sisters, Felicity Wade (née Tonkin; born 1985), the daughter of Mark Phillips and his former mistress Heather Tonkin; and Stephanie Phillips (born 1997), the daughter from his father's second marriage to Sandy Pflueger.

 Phillips went to Port Regis Prep School in Shaftesbury, Dorset before following some of his family by attending Gordonstoun School in Moray, Scotland.
 Whilst at Gordonstoun, he was chosen to be head boy.
-During his gap year, he went to Sydney and worked for Sports Entertainment Limited (SEL), a company to which he would later return; he also worked for Jackie Stewart's Formula One racing team during that time.
+During his gap year, he went to Sydney, Australia and worked for Sports Entertainment Limited (SEL), a company to which he would later return; he also worked for Jackie Stewart's Formula One racing team during that time.
+Phillips represented Scotland at rugby union at youth and junior level in the mid-1990s.

-He attended the University of Exeter and graduated with a degree in sports science.
+He attended the University of Exeter and graduated with a degree in Sports Science.
 He played for the Exeter University rugby league team.